Hildebrand Law, P.C. mobile logo

 The Arizona Supreme Court granted Mrs. Traphagan’s petition for Special Action.
 It found that the court abused its discretion in failing to dismiss the complaint.
 It remanded the matter to the trial court for dismissal of the county attorney’s complaint and assessment of costs and expenses.

 If you have questions about dismissing a paternity action in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona paternity and family law attorneys have over 100 years of combined experience successfully representing clients in paternity and family law cases.
+Our Arizona paternity and family law attorneys have decades of combined experience successfully representing clients in paternity and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.